ikeuke/project-zero-chen/README.md

 but this game is to represent how small beginnings can grow into momentus

 potential.
 The point is everyone starts somewhere.
-Never feel discouraged.
+Never

-Aim high and code.
+feel discouraged.

 ### User Stories/game logic